 In addition to local children, children from distant towns, such as San Jose, Vallejo, Stockton, Lodi, as well as from all parts of Stanislaus county were heard performing each week.
-Mrs. Glass and the children appeared numerous times in person at the Strand Theater and at other local events.
-Mrs. Glass’s sister Georgia Lyons was the pianist on the program for many years.
+Mrs. Glass and the children appeared numerous times in person at The Strand Theater and at other local events.
+Mrs. Glass’s sister, Georgia Lyons, was the pianist on the program for many years.

-as a feature representing Stanislaus County for both years of the Golden Gate International Exposition (World’s Fair), held at San Francisco’s Treasure Island in 1939 and 1940.
+as a feature representing Stanislaus County for both years of THE WORLD’S FAIR, also known as the Golden Gate International Exposition, held at San Francisco’s Treasure Island in 1939 and 1940.